vasarhelyi/drone-project-site/interface2020.md

 All supplementary materials (texts, tables, figures, videos) are available online at [Figshare](https://doi.org/10.6084/m9.figshare.c.4977689).

-Supplementary videos are also available on Youtube:
+Supplementary videos are also available on YouTube:

 * [Supplementary Video 1: Response simulations](https://youtu.be/6rbA-kmyADs)
 * [Supplementary Video 2: DroneFlock'18 model in confined environment](https://youtu.be/QyYUEOOWf9E)